kenzonobre/Evolutionary-fish/README.md

 The random predation consists of taking the worst individual (boid) of a generation and substitute it with a complete random individual.

-#### Strategies details
+## Details

-These three strategies above were implemented in a slightly different way in the source code.
-Here is the documentation that talks about these differences and explains the evolutionary strategies in more detail : [link]().
+Here is a link for further details about noise analysis, evolution analysis and evolutionary methods : [documentation](https://github.com/kenzonobre/Evolutionary-fish/blob/main/docs/evolutionAnalysis.md)